Unlike your personal tax return, businesses activities are subject to many additional tax obligations, depending on their operations.

 This applies on a per-vehicle basis, not per-head, meaning you can make multiple deductions if you have multiple vehicles.

 Speak to your small business accountant to learn which method is most appropriate for you

 While the cents per-km method has made calculating deductions considerably easier, not all employees will be able to make a claim.

-There are a range of factors you may have to consider when calculating how much you can claim – it isn’t as simple as just multiply distance travelled by 68 cents.
+There are a range of factors you may have to consider when calculating how much you can claim – it isn’t as simple as just multiplying distance travelled by 78 cents.

 The only way to be sure?
-Bring the topic up with your business accountant.
+Bring the topic up with your small business accountant.